louislam/uptime-kuma/README.md

 Browse to http://localhost:3001 after started.

-## One more step for Reverse Proxy
+## (Optional) One more step for Reverse Proxy

+This is optional for someone who want to do reverse proxy.

 Unlikely other web apps, Uptime Kuma is based on WebSocket.
-You need two more headers "Upgrade" and "Connection" in order to reverse proxy WebSocket.
+You need two more headers **"Upgrade"** and **"Connection"** in order to reverse proxy WebSocket.

 Please read wiki for more info: https://github.com/louislam/uptime-kuma/wiki/Reverse-Proxy